 Good team work & communication are essential to project efficiency.

 It is critical to flush out schedule expectations and problems early.
 A good construction manager will reduce costs by accelerating the design and construction schedule, ensure that project scope is properly documented in the drawings and specifications to reduce change orders and maintain a cooperative attitude.
-It is fundamental to Stonemark’s process that the contractor, architect and all project participants are encouraged to work together as a team to provide full information, which we then organize to create efficient project delivery.
+It is fundamental to Stonemark’s process that the contractor, architect, owner and all project participants are encouraged to work together as a team to provide full information, which we then organize to create efficient project delivery.
 The importance of communication cannot be overemphasized—team solidarity allows for early problem solving and tighter control of the schedule.
 Such clear organization and process controls on schedule can make the difference between a successful project and an unhappy client.